laro/Cilia/3 Advanced/07 Type Extension.md

 ```

 ## Extension Classes
-Allow to create drop-in replacements for existing classes.
+Allows to create classes that act as drop-in replacements for existing classes.
 With no-op conversion similar to `operator String&`, but in both directions.
-Extension classes do _not_ have any additional member variables.
+Extension classes can _not_ have any additional member variables.

 ```
 extension class String : std::string {